 1. Knowing Why You Both Want to Get Married

 Something that I find really interesting is when, say a company does some racist BS to someone and the person demands a public apology.
 Once the story gets enough press, oftentimes the company will relent (more like concede).
 Then that same person will shop in that same store again.
 What in the world?
-The only reason the company apologized was because, while they still don't like our blackness, what they do appreciate is our green.
+The only reason the company apologized was that, while they still don't like our blackness, what they do appreciate is our green.
 The "sorry" is insincere.
 They need to feel it where it hurts—their pockets.

 I might step on some toes with this, but I'd rather help people to not prematurely get engaged than end up in divorce court a couple of years later.
 Take a deep breath, now.
 About half of the married men (some of which are divorced now) who I know told me that while they were dating, an ultimatum was given by their girlfriend.
 A literal, "If you don't propose, I'm outta here."
 I know folks like to romanticize ultimatums 'n all but, to me, they are nothing more than a threat.
 Marry me or else?
 Why would you want a man who feels like he has to be forced to choose you?